The 50 best free 3D model download sites & 3D archives to get STL, OBj, C4D, ... files for printing, Unity, Blender, 3ds Max, Sketchup, ...

 Visit: Autodesk Online Gallery

 The Unity game engine is not only a tool for game developers.
 It is also popular for architectural visualization in the virtual reality environment.
 The engine’s diverse applications have spawned an industry of its own that supplies professionals and enthusiasts with a never-ending flow of assets, textures, tutorials, and scripts.
-Its website is packed with free 3D models to use in your game projects and provides over 1000 free 3D models.
+Its website is packed with free 3D models to download for your game projects and provides over 1000 free 3D models.

 Visit: Unity Asset Store